NahomyMoya/automation-point-of-sale/README.md

 # Automation-point-of-sale

-Solution for the exercise on the technical interview for the Automation QA position.
+Solution for the shopping flow, including the checkout process

 # Technology Stack